What do we need?

 The knowledge about Dabrowski’s theory can spontaneously ignite an autonomous personal growth process, called ‘autopsychotherapy’ in teenagers and also adults.

 The theory doesn’t give direct answers but gives a holistic perspective with a higher aim that helps gifted individuals to understand their own position in the world and makes them able to see an individual meaningful path that they often spontaneously develop further.
-The Theory of Positive Disintegration can be a guiding principle in their further/remaining live.
+The Theory of Positive Disintegration can be a guiding principle in their further/remaining lives.

 For Teachers, Parents and Carers